zarry/jenkins-reporting/README.md

 jenkins-reporting
 =================

-A simple java framework for writing reports against the Jenkins API
+A simple java framework for writing text and console reports against the Jenkins API

 ## The Goal

 Eventually provide a pretty extendable framework for generating reports based on data gathered from the jenkins api.

 Is it there now?
 Absolutely not.
-I have really only just begun work on this project.

 The idea formed from a need in my office to gather data regarding the acceptance test phase of our deployment pipeline.
 Which we run entirely through Jenkins and in house deployment/automation tools.
 The type of data intially sought were job durations, test failure counts, wait times with a goal of indentifing bottlenecks and troubled jobs(read: branches).
 I started writing such reports and quickly tired of parsing the dom to find what I was looking for.